clima-fr/clima-fr/README.md

 <!-- random starts -->
   <h3 align="center">Now some random stuff</h3>

-- If I could choose a character to describe my personality I would choose Andrea Sachs from The Devil Wears Prada
+- If I could choose a character to describe my personality I would choose Andrea Sachs from The Devil Wears Prada!
 - I was once called on stage by Pharrell Williams at a concert and said no
 - I need to read at least 10 pages of a book before I go to sleep or I can't fall asleep (currently reading A Clash of Kings)
 - I enjoy hearing random facts about people.
 Share yours with me: [LinkedIn](https://www.linkedin.com/in/claralfranco/), [Email](mailto:claralimafranco@gmail.com)